 Prelude is the first-of-its-kind floating LNG facility that extracts natural gas from beneath the sea bed and liquifies it for offloading to LNG carriers that dock alongside it at sea.

-As an engineer, I can say Prelude allows us to develop natural gas that would otherwise be stranded 450km off the coast of Broome.
+As an engineer, I can say Prelude allows us to develop natural gas 450km off the coast of Broome.

 In the 1980s the North West Shelf joint venturers popularised the phrase ‘the world’s loneliest gas’.